LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Item 10374: Begin adding support for customizing views in our application
+  * Move display of custom view name into panel header

 ### version 2.174.0